hkayy33/Store/README.md

      private $password = "your_password";
      ```

-4. Set up your web server:
-   - Point your web server's document root to the `public` directory
-   - Ensure the web server has write permissions for the `public/images` directory

 5. Access the application:
-   - Open your web browser and navigate to your server's URL
+   - Open your web browser and navigate to your local server's URL
    - Default admin credentials:
      - Username: admin
      - Password: admin123